ShilShell/es6_samples/destructuring.md

 # Destructuring Assignments
-Destructure means 'dismantle' as per dictionary.
-In JavaScript destructuring assignment expression makes it possible to unpack/dismantle values from array or properties.
+Destructure means `dismantle` as per dictionary.

+In JavaScript destructuring assignment expression makes it possible to `unpack/dismantle` values from array or properties.
 Lets jump into the sample code

 ```javascript
 var empDetails = {